thitemple/thecodingtemple.dev/_posts/2016-03-31-creating-typescript-typings-for-existing-react-components.md

 imagefeature: background/atomium.jpg
 comments: true
 ---
-There are a lot of React components available on-line, and if you're using TypeScript with React, it can't sometimes be a little disappointing because many of them don't have their types definition.
+There are a lot of React components available on-line, and if you're using TypeScript with React, it can't sometimes be a little disappointing because many of those components don't have their type definitions.
 <!-- more -->
-Fear not, creating a type definition file is easy, and because you're already saving some time at working using a component built by somebody else, maybe you could help and collaborate creating the type definition file for the component.
+Fear not, creating a type definition file is easy, and because you have already saved some time at work using a component built by somebody else, maybe you can use that time and collaborate creating the type definition file for the component.

 In my case, I was working with the [react-selectize](https://github.com/furqanZafar/react-selectize) component.